 - Study abroad planning and preparation

 NYU's academic offerings are vast and offer students countless concentrations for study.
 Some schools have structured Majors; others afford you the opportunity to customize your academic plan.
 To complement your coursework, you can also choose to pursue a Minor.
 Minors require fewer credits than Majors and allow you to diversify your undergraduate studies, pursue other passions, and enhance your professional preparedness.
 As with most other academic planning at NYU, rules for majors, double major/minor and other special programs vary by school and field of study.
 Cross-school minors, majors, and combined degrees are not offered or applicable in all schools/divisions.
 The decision to add a second major or minor may involve the need for prerequisite coursework, registration for additional terms of study, or other factors that should be considered carefully.
+Tools on Albert, such as Academic Planner, can help you get a picture of how to fit in all of your requirements for certain majors, minors, and tracks.
 Advisors can help students understand their options and make informed choices as part of an integrated overall plan.
 To find your advisor, please click here.

 Note: Since the Liberal Studies Program is for freshmen and sophomores only, majors and minors are not offered.
 LS students generally transition to one of the other undergraduate divisions at NYU and declare a major and/or minor at that time in the school from which they will be receiving their bachelor's degree.